The Columbus Campus is closed: More

 e) To assess whether bias on the part of a Committee member deprived the process of impartiality

-Appeals must be submitted in writing to the Vice President for Student Affairs.
+Appeals must be submitted in writing to the Vice President for Enrollment Management and Student Services.

 How long does the office keep my conduct file?